daeni01/linaria/README.md

 yarn add linaria
 ```

+## Status Note

+Recently @Anber was working on a new evaluation strategy called _shaker_.
+The goal was to make Linaria more flexible and reliable.

+All work regarding shaker had been releasing with `1.4.0` tag, currently in `beta` stage.

+Meanwhile, we wanted to introduce some breaking changes, so we decided to release `2.0.0` in `alpha` stage.

+All `1.4.x` work can be found on [`1.4.x` branch](https://github.com/callstack/linaria/tree/1.4.x)

+Current `master` branch contains work that is planned to be released as `2.0.0`.
+It is a continuation of `1.4.x` but with some breaking changes.
+You can track progress on new major version in [`2.0.0` milestone](https://github.com/callstack/linaria/milestone/7).

+We will release stable `1.4.0` once we finnish _shaker_ effort. **Documentation** for `1.4.x` can be found on [`1.4.x` branch](https://github.com/callstack/linaria/tree/1.4.x)

+We will release stable `2.0.0` just after stable `1.4.0` but with breaking changes documented in [`2.0.0` migration guide](docs/2.0_MIGRATION_GUIDE.md)

 ## Setup

 Linaria currently supports webpack and Rollup to extract the CSS at build time.
 To configure your bundler, check the following guides: